trev-dev/dotfiles-old/qtile/readme.md

 <a id="todos"></a>

 ## Todos
-- [ ] Figure out how to run arbitrary functions in keybindings instead of executible scripts.
+- [x] Figure out how to run arbitrary functions in keybindings instead of executible scripts.
+- [x] Fix backlight functions
 - [ ] Find a sweet background to match the color scheme